kelvinsima2/Environmental_Audio_Classification/README.md

 * model = tf.keras.Model(inputs, outputs)

 # Results
 Overall, the testing accuracy for the model was 59.38%.
 Most likely, the noise in some of the audio data may have caused the low accuracies.
 More pre-processing methodologies will be explored to increase the validation and testing accuracies.
+More ways of reducing overfitting will also be explored.
 The training and validation accuracy and loss graphs are shown below: <br />
 ![Accuracy and Loss Graphs](/images/accuracy_audio.png)